w3c/secure-payment-confirmation/scope.md

 ## Definitions

+**Instrument**
+: A mechanism used to transfer value from a payer to a payee.

 **SPC Credential**
 : The data stored in the browser that represents the association between a payment instrument and some authentication credential(s).
 An SPC Credential includes one or more SPC Credential Identifiers.
 It is a design goal for this data structure to support FIDO but also potentially other authentication "backends."
 It is also a design goal to enable multiple payment instruments to be associated with a common authentication credential (e.g., biometric).